 In Georgia, it is perfectly acceptable to still claim workers’ compensation if you have a pre-existing condition.
 However, when a previous back injury is present, you must show that your workplace accident aggravated your injury and made it worse.

-If you suffered a back injury at work, you may qualify for workers’ compensation.
-Work-related back injuries are very difficult to prove.
+If you are a Georgia worker and you suffered a back injury at work, you may qualify for workers’ compensation.
+Work-related back injuries are very difficult to prove, but they can worsen, causing neck injuries and even mobility issues.
 It is essential that you speak to an Augusta workers’ compensation lawyer today.
 We can help.
 We are there for you.

 At Gregory Smith Law, LLC, we have the necessary experience to file even the most challenging workers’ compensation claims and give you the greatest chance of success.
 When you have suffered from a back injury, do not file a claim on your own.
 Call us today or contact us online to schedule your free consultation.